 Banded Amethyst Tumbling Rough

-We are selling three-pound bags of banded amethyst, specially sized for rock tumbling.
-Each three-pound bag contains mostly pieces that are between one inch and two inches in size.
+We are selling two-pound bags of banded amethyst, specially sized for rock tumbling.
+Each bag contains mostly pieces that are between 1/2 to 2 inches in size.
 The exact size varies from bag to bag.
 There are usually about ten to twenty pieces per pound.

 This material consists of beautiful purple amethyst, white milky quartz, and a small amount of gray smoky quartz.
 These three materials are banded with one another into beautiful patterns.
 A few pieces are zoned crystal fragments that when broken display the popular "V" shaped pattern known as "chevron amethyst."
 Look at the photo at the top of this page to see a few "chevrons."
 These make beautiful tumbled stones.
 Crafty people use tumbled stones of banded amethyst as attractive pendants, pocket stones, key chains, accents for potted plants, display gems for their homes and much more.

 Here are some pieces of our rough banded amethyst that were tumbled using the Rock Tumbling Recipe below.

 This banded amethyst is mined in Namibia, a country on the western coast of southern Africa.
 Namibia is a difficult place to live or explore for gems because much of it is covered by desert.
 It is one of the remaining parts of the world where a wide variety of semiprecious stones are still being found.